-This article explains the key steps to preparing a successful clinical evaluation report (CER) for submission of a technical file for medical device CE Marking.
+This article explains the key steps to preparing a successful clinical evaluation report (CER) for the submission of a technical file for medical device CE Marking.

 Essential requirement 6a, the clinical evaluation report (CER), is required for all medical devices that are CE Marked.
 Up until the Medical Device Directive (MDD) was modified in 2010 (i.e., 2007/47/EC), only high-risk devices required a clinical evaluation report.
-After the MDD was modified, a CER was required for all medical devices–even Class I devices that do not require a Notified Body.
+After the MDD was changed, a CER was needed for all medical devices–even Class I devices that do not require a Notified Body.
 To help manufacturers understand the expectations and comply with this requirement, a guidance document was released for clinical evaluations in December of 2009 (i..e., MEDDEV 2.7/1 rev 3).
 MEDDEV 2.7/1 indicates that are there are three options for preparing a clinical evaluation report:

 - perform a clinical study and summarize the results,

 - perform a literature search of clinical study articles, or

 - a combination of the first two options.

 Preparing clinical evaluations are tedious but not necessarily challenging.
 I like to compare the preparation of clinical evaluation reports to bouldering problems.
 Once someone shows you the most efficient path, climbing the wall no longer seems so challenging.